 Facing criminal charges is a frightening ordeal.
 It is a natural response to try to protect yourself or your accused loved one.
-However, lying under oath or making false statements on court documents is a crime, and committing perjury only complicates an already difficult situation.
-No matter what the circumstances behind or reason for committing perjury, a skilled attorney can help.
+However, to be accused of lying under oath or making false statements in court documents is a serious crime that is punishable by significant incarceration and fines.
+No matter what the circumstances of a particular perjury case, a skilled attorney can help.
 If you have been charged with perjury or suspect you are under investigation for perjury, you should consider getting immediate legal counsel from a qualified federal criminal defense attorney.

 In most cases, a conviction in federal court on the charge of perjury will result in up to five years in prison and fines.
 The penalty for a perjury conviction is in addition to any penalties levied as a result of any related criminal convictions.
-For example, if it is discovered that you lied in your own defense in a narcotics conspiracy case and you are accused of committing perjury, you could face additional prosecution at the conclusion of the narcotics case.
+For example, if you testify in your own defense in a narcotics conspiracy case and you are accused of committing perjury, you could face additional prosecution at the conclusion of the narcotics case.
 If you are convicted in both cases, you face the possibility of consecutive sentences, meaning one sentence commences after the first one concludes.
 Our attorneys are dedicated to protecting your rights and building your defense.
-If you did not intentionally mislead investigators, prosecutors, or the judge, a criminal defense lawyer can help in your federal perjury case, present the best possible defense theory, and help you consider all options available in your defense.
+If you did not intentionally mislead investigators, prosecutors, or the judge, an experienced white collar criminal defense lawyer can help in your federal perjury case, present the best possible defense theory, and help you consider all options available in your defense.

 A dedicated federal perjury attorney is best-suited to evaluate your case to determine the best course of action for your defense.
 Your attorney will work hard to build a defense that mitigates any wrongdoing on your part while pushing for the optimal outcome to your federal perjury charge.